-If you choose to stop at Cocking, there is a a guesthouse or a pub with rooms just a short walk from the trail, or if you’re camping, you’ll find Manor Farm Campsite and B&B directly on the trail.
+If you choose to stop at Cocking, there is a guesthouse and a pub, The Blue Bell Inn, with rooms just a short walk from the trail, or if you’re camping, you’ll find Manor Farm Campsite and B&B directly on the trail.
 If you continue on over Graffham Down, you’ll come to a campsite called Littleton Farm Campsite directly on the trail, where there is also a small coffee truck called Cadence Cycle Club Upwaltham serving coffee and light breakfasts and snacks during the day.

 Day 3 – Cocking/Graffham to Steyning

 Setting off from Cocking, you’ll start your day venturing uphill and over Graffham Down before you reach the A285 where you’ll find Cadence Cycle Upwaltham, as mentioned above, along with a free drinking water tap which isn’t immediately obvious if you don’t know it’s there.
 Crossing the main road, you’ll continue uphill again and eventually come to Bignor Hill Car Park before you head downhill and across the A29.
 Shortly after the A29 crossing, you’ll pass near to Houghton, just a short walk off the trail.
 There are a couple of accommodation options in Houghton and a pub called The George and Dragon if you’re looking for somewhere to eat.

 Continuing on from Houghton, there is a free drinking water tap directly on the trail and easily visible above a trough just before you reach Amberley.
 If you’re looking to stop in Amberley, you’ll need to take the short walk into the town, which is about half a mile.
 In Amberley, you’ll find a village store, the Black Horse Pub, Amberley Tearooms and a couple of B&Bs.